TheNewAttacker64/Theattacker-Crypter/README.md

 - Fixed SomeBugs
 - New Ui
 - Mutex to prevent the process from running Multiple times
+- Simple .Net Obfuscator
+- Melt Function for the exe to Delete it self after injecting the payload
 - [current last version](https://github.com/TheNewAttacker64/Theattacker-Crypter/releases/tag/0.6)

 # poc